465 related texts · 4 related myths · Page 1 of 10

 Legends of the Jews tells us that the south fell to the lot of Ham.
 Think scorching deserts, sweltering jungles... that kind of heat.
 The north?
 That became the inheritance of Japh...

-It’s a question that’s haunted scholars and storytellers for centuries.
-But the answer, as is often the case in Jewish tradition, is layered with meaning and moral complexity.
-The ...
+The answer, as is often the case in Jewish tradition, is layered with meaning and moral complexity.
+The story goes that God, who expects a lot from those closest to Him, wasn't thr...

-But the story doesn't end there.
+The story doesn't end there.
 According to Legends of the Jews, compiled by Ginzberg, Phinehas wasn't satisfied with simply punishing the offenders.
-He felt compelled to reconci...
+He felt compelled to reconcile G...

 Phinehas, you might recall, was the grandson of Aaron, the High Priest.
 He's known for his decisive action against those who brazenly defied God’s laws (Numbers 25).
 But the story ...